teebu/linear_app/readme.md

 # Linear App github acton

-This action pots a comment in a related linear ticket
+This action posts a comment in a related linear ticket

 ## Inputs